Avisiingh/ml-ds-learning-log/README.md

-## Hi there!
-This is my personal learning journal where I document everything I study about Data Science and Machine Learning.
+## This is my personal learning journal where I document everything I study about Data Science and Machine Learning.
 I'm keeping track of my notes, projects, and useful resources to stay organized and measure my progress.

 ### What’s in this repo?
 - A step-by-step learning roadmap